-Without a doubt, Hermann Glöckner (1889 Dresden-1987 West Berlin) is today one of the exceptional artists among the avant-gardists of German classical modernism.
-Despite adverse political circumstances during the time of the National Socialist dictatorship and the subsequent GDR regime in East Germany, he was a 'non-conformist' in Dresden, and for decades in seclusion he continuously created an outstanding artistic work that still remains to be discovered.
+Without doubt, Hermann Glöckner (1889 Dresden – 1987 West Berlin) is, today, to be considered one of the most exceptional artists among the avant-gardists of German Classic Modernism.
+Despite adverse political circumstances under the National Socialist dictatorship and the GDR regime that followed it in East Germany, he worked continuously in isolation in Dresden over the decades as a “noncomformist” and created an outstanding artistic oeuvre that still awaits discovery.

-For a long time, Glöckner's works fascinated artists first and foremost.
-Hermann Glöckner is still preceded by the noble reputation of an 'artist's artist'.
-At the same time he stood almost unnoticed by art history in the shadow of the established masters of classical modernism.
-Only in recent years has his singular artistic contribution been placed across borders in larger art-historical contexts and presented to an international audience as a new discovery.
+For a long time, Glöckner’s works fascinated artists, first and foremost.
+Even today, Hermann Glöckner is preceded by his distinctive reputation as an “artists’s artist.”
+At the same time, he stood in the shadows of the established masters of Classic Modernism, almost unnoticed in art history.
+Only in the past few years has his singular artistic contribution been placed within broader intellectual and artistical contexts and also presented to an international public as a new discovery.